foxwallet/hc.foxwallet.com/docs/02-basic/04-manage-wallet.md

 ## Add account
 You can derive multi accounts from one mnemonic to enhance the privacy and isolate risk.

-Select the wallet that needs adding an account to in "Wallets" page, choose the chain, click “+ Add account” to operate.
+Go to "Accounts" page under "Me" tab, choose the chain, click “+ Add account” to operate.

 Note: only mnemonic wallets can add new accounts.